Haeri/PhotonBox/README.md

 ## Project Goal

-The PhotonBox Engine aims to be an open source resource for people interested in graphics and system architecture.
+The PhotonBox Engine aims to be an open source resource for people interested in computer graphics.
 The goal is to create a clean and readable codebase, whilst still maintaining good performance and a high graphical fidelity.
 An Editor is currently not planned as I am still exploring the possibilities for state based GUI solutions.

 ## Rendering